 ImageMakers participating in the exhibit include Mary Aiu, Janet Beaty, Dixie Dixon, Richard Cannon, Ginger Chih, Matt Connors, Eduardo Fujii, Ruth Grimes, Louis Hembree, Bert Ihlenfeld, Roger Lundblad, Jeanne Marino, Carolyn Moore, Rick Murai, Robert Nielsen, Mark Overgaard, Peter Paluzzi, Ken Parker, Jacqui Turner, Steve Zmak, and Victor Klinger.

-The exhibit can be seen through October 2, 2020 during gallery hours: Wednesday through Friday, 12:00 pm – 4:00 pm, or by appointment.
+The exhibit has been extended through Friday, October 16, 2020 during gallery hours: Wednesday through Friday, 12:00 pm – 4:00 pm, or by appointment.
 In observance of social distancing guidelines, the gallery will be limited to two guests at one time.
 Masks are required.

 Pictured: “Four Granite Boulders, Bald Rock, Berry Creek, California” – Kenneth Parker